African and African Diaspora Arts and Visual Culture; Contemporary Art; Cultural Patrimony Research, and Critical Theory.

 Sylvester Okwunodu Ogbechie specializes on the arts and visual culture of Africa and its Diasporas, especially in terms of how art history discourses create value for African cultural patrimony in the age of globalization.
 He is the author of Ben Enwonwu: The Making of an African Modernist (University of Rochester Press, 2008: winner of the 2009 Herskovits Prize of the African Studies Association for best scholarly publication in African studies), Making History: The Femi Akinsanya African Art Collection (Milan: 5 Continents Editions, 2011), and editor of Artists of Nigeria (Milan: 5 Continents Editions, 2012).
 He is the director of Aachron Knowledge Systems, and founder and editor of Critical Interventions: Journal of African Art History and Visual Culture.
 He organized and coordinated the First International Nollywood Convention and Symposium (Los Angeles, June 2005) that evaluated new media in contemporary African Visual Culture from the perspective of the internationally acclaimed Nigerian Video Film Industry.
 He subsequently founded the Nollywood Foundation in 2006 to formalize study and research of this phenomenon and produced annual international Nollywood conventions from 2005 to 2009.

-Ogbechie is currently a Smithsonian Institution Senior Fellow for 2016-2017 and has received several fellowships, grants and award for his work from the Getty Research Institute, American Academy in Berlin, Rockefeller Foundation, Institute for International Education, Smithsonian Institution and a consultancy for the Ford Foundation.
+Ogbechie has received several fellowships, grants and awards for his work from the Smithsonian Institution, Getty Research Institute, American Academy in Berlin, Rockefeller Foundation, Institute for International Education, and a consultancy for the Ford Foundation.
 He was the 2010 Consortium Professor of the Getty Research Institute and served as guest editor for a History of Photography special issue on African Photography.
-His current project focuses on the politics of cultural patrimony debates as it affects demands for the repatriation of African cultural patrimony held in Western museums and institution.
+His current project focuses on African spirituality in Black Atlantic arts, historiographies of contemporary African art, and the economics of cultural patrimony.
+Ogbechie is a member of the Board of the African Studies Association (ASA) and previously served as President of the Arts Council of the African Studies Association (ACASA).
 His research is widely published and he has lectured and consulted on African and African Diaspora arts for major museums in the USA, Europe, Africa and Asia.

 6E Survey: Arts of Africa, Oceania, and Native North America